 Here’s a few reasons why this project is so important:

 Our climate needs big, global thinkers right now, with big, global goals.
-Oblong Trees is right there with the zeitgeist, and we are right there with them.
 Thank you to Dan Whiteman, managing director at Oblong UK Ltd for initiating this partnership and entrusting Fifteen Trees to be your Australian planters.

 Writer – Sarah Hart.